 Download Handbrake on your Mac.
 Open Handbrake and choose the DVD drive from the sidebar.
 Handbrake will then start to read the DVD.
 The libdvdcss library will work in the background to help Handbrake remove the copy protections from DVDs.
 Sometimes, even with libdvdcss installed, Handbrake will fail to find the correct title of a protected DVD due to the latest copy protections.

-Step 4: Select an output format.
+Select an output format under Summary.
 If not, Handbrake will rip the protected DVD to MP4 by default.
-You can go to the Video tab to further change the codec, adjust the quality, etc.
+You can go to the Video tab to further change the video encoder, adjust the quality, etc.

 Then click the Start button on the top menu bar.
 Handrake will begin copying the copy-protected DVD on your Mac.

-MakeMKV has a simple solution for freely copying a protected DVD on Mac.
+MakeMKV has a simple solution for freely copying a protected DVD on Mac without using third-party tools.
 In addition to DVD discs, this free ripper also converts Blu-ray discs (the Blu-ray ripping function is only free while it's in beta).
 The freeware converts protected DVDs into an MKV file instead of the VOB videos on DVDs (over 20-30GB for a Blu-ray disc).
 That means the final MKV file is almost the same size as the original disc.
 However, this also means that the remux can be completed quickly, in the range of 10 to 30 minutes, as opposed to the hours it may take with Handbrake.

 Note: MakeMKV can rip copy-protected DVD and Blu-ray discs with region codes, AACS, and BD+ encryptions.
 However, MakeMKV may fail to rip a protected DVD on Mac due to very complicated DVD file structures, fake sectors, virtual titles, etc. The latest versions have improved the DVD engine to better handle DVDs with structure protections & master errors.

 - It supports copying protected DVDs & Blu-rays free without the need for a third-party tool like libdvdcss;

 - It's limited to MKV format only;